Summary of Stipulations Included in the Inflation Reduction Act of 2022

 August 16, 2022

 The Inflation Reduction Act of 2022, signed into law by President Biden on August 16, has several implications for sectors across the board.
 The law aims at reducing the nation's deficit by $300 billion and speeding up the development of clean energy by way of a $369 billion investment in energy security and climate change programs.
-The law also allows Medicare to negotiate for prescription drug prices, extends the Affordable Care Act through 2025 and imposes a 15% corporate minimum tax on businesses with more than $1 billion in profit.
+Reflecting significant regulatory updates in the healthcare sector, the law also allows Medicare to negotiate for prescription drug prices, extends the Affordable Care Act through 2025 and imposes a 15% corporate minimum tax on businesses with more than $1 billion in profit.

 Table of Contents